wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/190-agreed-minutes-of-joint-permanent-heads-meetings.md

 ---
+doc_date: '1982-04-22'
+doc_num: 190
+doc_order: 190
+naa_refs:
+- naa_barcode: 11558953
+  naa_control_symbol: 1982/2989 PART 9
+  naa_series: A1313
+  reference: '[NAA: A1313/113, 82/2989, ix]'
-title: "190 Agreed Minutes of Joint Permanent Heads Meetings"
+title: Agreed Minutes of Joint Permanent Heads Meetings
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 9059
 vol_id: 23
-doc_date: 1982-04-22
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 190 Agreed Minutes of Joint Permanent Heads Meetings

-## [22 April 1982]1
+[22 April 1982]1

 ## Agreed Minutes of Meetings of Australian and New Zealand Permanent Heads